arianariamehr/connect-jenkins-to-github/README.md

-# self-jenkins-project
+# Jenkins Prohect
-My Self Jenkins Prohect
+This project is a test for learning Jenkins.